-Löyly is another new and modern public sauna in the Helsinki downtown.
+- Löyly is another new and modern public sauna in the Helsinki downtown.

-In foreign countries it may be even difficult to identify companies that are producing saunas.
+In foreign countries, it may be even difficult to identify companies that are producing saunas.
 Harvia heaters are popular in Finland and they are real good products.
-We are not co-operating with them but we suggest you to check Harvia web pages if you are looking for good heaters.

 Still Hesitating Going to Sauna?

 Do not hesitate but do it.
-And there is no minimum time you have to spend in sauna.
+There is no minimum time you have to spend in sauna.
 Just go in and out as often as you want.
 Cool down by taking shower in between sauna sessions and remember to re-hydrate yourself too.

 Source of some sauna facts: https://www.uef.fi/en/